Live from Studio 6H: Plot

-Jack (played by Alec Baldwin) notifies Liz Lemon (Fey) that the network is ceasing live broadcasts of TGS in order to save money.
+Jack notifies Liz Lemon that the network is ceasing live broadcasts of TGS in order to save money.
 Kenneth Parcell is distressed by the decision and locks the show's staff in Tracy Jordan's dressing room to convince them of the magic provided by live television.
 Kenneth recounts memorable moments in NBC broadcast history to the TGS staff.
-Meanwhile, TGS co-star Jenna Maroney (Jane Krakowski) announces that she plans to upstage her fellow actors by announcing her engagement on air.
-Elsewhere, NBC page Hazel Wassername (Kristen Schaal) decides that she will run onstage to get her big break in entertainment by proposing to Maroney herself.
+Meanwhile, TGS co-star Jenna Maroney announces that she plans to upstage her fellow actors by announcing her engagement on air.
+Elsewhere, NBC page Hazel Wassername decides that she will run onstage to get her big break in entertainment by proposing to Maroney herself.

 It turns out that the appearance of Tracy Jordan's dance troupe on a live television fundraiser in 1986 had significant impacts: Tracy tripped and fell, realizing that he could be comedic; Liz prank called the studio, igniting her love for fighting authority; and Jack answered Liz's phone call, his professionalism impressing executive Don Geiss into giving him a promotion.
 The cast agree that they want to continue making live television.
-In the middle of a skit, Jenna's boyfriend Paul L'astname (Will Forte) proposes, but Jenna declines because she wants to marry for love rather than a ratings stunt.
+In the middle of a skit, Jenna's boyfriend Paul L'astname proposes, but Jenna declines because she wants to marry for love rather than a ratings stunt.
 Hazel interrupts their moment by ripping apart a picture of Sinéad O'Connor.

 The separate broadcasts have minor differences between them.

 Production

 NBC asked the cast and crew to create a second live episode and on March 21, 2012, co-star Baldwin announced in an interview with Extra that 30 Rock would air their second live episode after the critical and commercial success of "Live Show".
 The episode aired to capitalize on May sweeps.
-Fey, Morgan, Krakowski, and McBrayer have all expressed excitement about performing a second live show, but Baldwin was initially skeptical until he read the script and was convinced.
+Fey, Morgan, Krakowski, and McBrayer had all expressed excitement about performing a second live show, but Baldwin was initially skeptical until he read the script and was convinced.

 "Live from Studio 6H" was co-written by series creator, executive producer, and lead actress Fey and co-showrunner and screenwriter and producer Jack Burditt.
 It was directed by Beth McCarthy-Miller, who worked with Fey on the sketch comedy show Saturday Night Live and received a nomination for a Primetime Emmy Award for Outstanding Directing for a Comedy Series for directing "Live Show" in 2010.
 Like the previous episode, it was filmed in SNL home Studio 8H rather than 30 Rock’s usual Silvercup Studios as the latter is configured for single-camera filming and an absence of a live audience.

 Although the full list of guest stars remained a secret up to airing, Fey revealed that former 30 Rock writer Donald Glover and previous guest star Jon Hamm would appear.
 Prior to the West Coast airing, guest star Kim Kardashian previewed that she would appear on the episode.